bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/migration-guide.md

 when naming the main model property and events for the primary model. `bootstrap-vue-next` follows this guidance, which affects all of the wrappers for form input.
-If you're looking for the `value` property or the `change` and `input` events, you'll find that functionality in the `modelValue` property and `update:modelValue` events.
+If you're looking for the `value` property or the `change` and `input` events, you'll find that functionality in the `modelValue` property and `update:model-value` events.
 Bootstrap-vue-next no longer provides custom `change` and `input` events, so the native versions of those events are now exposed.

 See the [Vue 3 migration guide](https://v3-migration.vuejs.org/breaking-changes/v-model.html)